boisgera/pandoc/mkdocs/cookbook.md

 [Str('Hello'), Space(), Str('world!')]
 ```

-Complex conditions based on types and values should be factored out in
+Complex conditions based on types and values can be factored out in
-a meaningful predicate function, such as `is_http_or_https_link`:
+a predicate function, such as `is_http_or_https_link`:

 ``` python
 def get_url(link):